-This year, Month of the Military Child will be much different than years past.
-With the Coronavirus pandemic and social distancing, kids are at home.
-Therefore, we will not be able to enjoy the celebrations at school or communitywide.
-But, we can still celebrate!
+This year, Month of the Military Child continues to be much different than years past.
+With the Coronavirus pandemic and social distancing, many kids are at home.
+Our celebrations may look a little different, but we can still celebrate!
 We can celebrate our children at home and in other creative ways.

-Wear purple on Purple Up Day/Week - Wearing purple is a visible way for everyone to show support and thank military youth for their strength and sacrifices.
+Wear purple on Purple Up Day, April 14th- Wearing purple is a visible way for everyone to show support and thank military youth for their strength and sacrifices.